-Welcome to a regular feature on the Eye of the Flyer blog.
-This blog series covers in a “rookie” way either a Delta or travel related theme and attempts to break down to a basic level each topic.
+Welcome to a regular-ish feature on Eye of the Flyer.
+This blog series covers in a “rookie” way either a Delta or travel-related theme and attempts to break down each topic to a basic leve.
 You can read up on all the previous posts HERE.
 Now on to our featured topic.

 Plenty of credit cards tout 0% APR promotional offers for new applicants.

 For example, the Chase Freedom Flex℠ offers new cardholders a 0% APR (i.e., no interest) on purchases made during the first 15 months of card membership.
 (All information about the Chase Freedom Flex℠ was collected independently by Eye of the Flyer.
 It was not reviewed by the card’s issuer.)

 Even though you have a card offering 0% APR, you are obligated to make minimum payments.
 And I think that’s where some people — especially those new to credit cards and/or no-interest offers — may get confused.

 I recently made a big purchase with a new 0% introductory APR card.
 I’ll walk you through the entire process from card selection to purchase to receiving my first bill.

 As some readers know, my 2019 MacBook Pro seemed to be dying an early death.
 I needed a new model ASAP.
 Even though I had the money, I didn’t necessarily want to pay the entire $3,000 right away — especially in the current economic climate.

 My photo editing work was very slow because of the usual summer slowdown.
 But the SAG-AFTRA and WGA strikes made things even worse.

 So, I really wanted a card with a 0% introductory APR.